In this article, we take a look at how the top consulting firms (McKinsey, BCG and Bain) compare to the “Big 4” (EY, PwC, Deloitte and KPMG).

 Most of the Big 4’s consulting work is concentrated in their ‘Advisory’ practice.
 They focus on the implementation of transformations, responding more to a “help me do it” question type than to a “what should I do” question type.
 For example, a project may involve implementing a new process or technology across multiple areas of the client business or a reorganization of business units.
 Accordingly, Big 4 consultants tend to work with the client’s middle-management, rather than with its C-suite.

-The Big 4 do offer strategy consulting, such as Strategy& at PwC and Monitor at Deloitte, but this is a much smaller percentage of their total revenue.
-The strategy arm of the Big 4 have also often been acquired companies, rather than the core business.
-Consultants within this area of the business may work across multiple sectors, in a similar way to consultants at the Top 3.
+The Big 4 do have strategy consulting practices, such as Strategy& at PwC, Parthenon at EY, and Monitor at Deloitte, but this is a very small percentage of their total revenue.
+And these divisions are significantly smaller than any of the Top 3 management consulting firms.
+They have often been built by acquiring boutique firms rather than by growing organically.
+Consultants within this area of the business do similar work to the Top 3’s.

 Top 3 consultants stay generalist while Big 4 consultants specialize

-Big 4 consultants often spend 6-12+ months working for the same client and therefore become embedded into the client’s organisation, similar to the client’s employees.
+Big 4 consultants who work in their advisory practice often spend 6-12+ months working for the same client and therefore become embedded into the client’s organization, similar to the client’s employees.
 They tend to become specialized in certain industries early on in their career.

 On the other hand, Top 3 consultants often spend 2-4 months or less working for one client and rarely specialize in one industry until much later in their career.
 Their work is more varied, while Big 4 consultants will often do more repetitive work due to their specialization.